 Apple dumplings are believed to be native to the northeastern United States, around Pennsylvania.
 Often found among the delicious Amish recipes, it is frequently eaten as a breakfast item, too.
 However, they are also regularly eaten as a dessert and sometimes served with ice cream.

 Autumn…the year’s last, loveliest smile. ~ John Howard Bryant

-Not only do these pastry taste and smell like fall, but they look like it, too.
+Not only do these pastries taste and smell like fall, but they look like it, too.
 First, the bright apples in their many colors come into our kitchens by the baskets and boxes full.
 Then we season them with warm-colored spices.
 Finally, when the pastry comes out of the oven filling our home with that delicious fragrance, it presents us with a gorgeous golden crust.

 HOW TO OBSERVE #AppleDumplingDay

-Celebrate by enjoying the following recipes for breakfast, snack or dessert!
+Try these recipes for breakfast, snack or dessert!

 Use #AppleDumplingDay to post on social media.